 A failed attempt to acquire a PPC company eventually lead to the start of Finch; now focusing on solving the problems we had uncovered and experienced.
 We had limited knowledge of PPC at the time but knew a lot about eCommerce after living it for 10 years.
 We could clearly see why the traditional way of managing PPC for eCommerce by agencies was failing, and we believed we knew how to fix it.

-Bjorn just hit publish on a brand new eBook outlining the AdWords strategies eCommerce companies must employ to grow revenue and profit with PPC.
+Bjorn published his eBook outlining the AdWords strategies eCommerce companies must employ to grow revenue and profit with PPC.

-If this eBook were written as a tweet (you know, 140 characters or less), it would read:
+If this eBook were written as a tweet, it would read:

 “Buy profit not acquisitions.
 AdWords must be a sales channel, not an ad expense.
 See how one company increased revenue by 310% and profit by 169%!”